 Range integrates with other software to create suggested items for users to

-add to their updates.
+add to their check-ins.
 If you would like to create suggestions from tools not currently integrated with Range, you can set up an incoming webhook to programmatically create suggestions.

 Note: Workspaces can be configured to restrict who can create webhooks.
 If you do not have access please talk reach out to us or talk to your administrator.

 In general suggestions are created that reflect state changes that indicate work has happened: for example, a document was edited, a file was created, an issue opened, or a case closed.